cortex-js/cortexjs.io/src/_pages/mathlive-examples-customizing.md

 To change the base font size, set the `font-size` CSS property to the desired value on the `mathfield` or static element.

-Within a formula, the size can be specified from a font scale with 10 values, where 1 em is the base font size.
+Within a formula, the size can be specified from a font scale with 10 values, where 1 em is the base font size of the mathfield or static element.

 | `fontSize`| | command |
 |------:|:------|:----|